campaign-layer/origin-sdk/README.md

 - `redirectUri` - The URI to redirect to after the user completes oauth for any of the socials.
 Defaults to `window.location.href`.
   The `redirectUri` can also be an object with the following optional properties:
   - `twitter` - The URI to redirect to after the user completes oauth for Twitter.
-  - `discord` - The URI to redirect to after the user completes oauth for Discord.
   - `spotify` - The URI to redirect to after the user completes oauth for Spotify.
-- `allowAnalytics` - Whether to allow analytics to be collected.
-Defaults to `true`.

 You may use the `redirectUri` object to redirect the user to different pages based on the social they are linking.
 You may only define the URIs for the socials you are using, the rest will default to `window.location.href`.